 You trust your CPA.
 She is smart, conservative and honest.
 I get it.
 But should you allow your CPA to invest your money for you?
 Lets assume you are focused on conserving your assets rather than growing them.
 Even then, is your CPA the best person to advise you?
 Is that where you end your investment advisor search?

 Of course I am biased so please take this post with a grain of salt.
 I am Certified Financial Planner.
 I make a living helping people with their financial plans and by helping them invest their assets.
 CPAs who do what I do are in direct competition with me.
 Maybe it’s just impossible for me to weigh in on such a topic that is so close to how I put bread on the table.

 But I’ve been in the financial planning business for over 28 years.
 I see how CPAs work and think and I can tell you unequivocally (and without any reservation) that you should not use a practicing CPA to make investments for you.
+In fact, if your CPA sells investments it might be time to look for a new CPA.
 Here are the three main reasons.

 Being a CPA is a full-time job – especially from January through mid-April.
 Being a financial advisor is also a full-time job.
 Do CPAs have time to watch your investments during tax season?
 No. Will they rebalance portfolios during tax season?
 Forget it.
 If you only need a financial planner for 8 months out of the year, fine.
 But if you need a planner that is on top of what is happening to your money throughout the year, don’t rely on the person who prepares your income tax return.